Institutional Assessment and Accreditation

 Using best practices and empirical evidence to guide ongoing quality improvement efforts

-The Office of Institutional Assessment and Accreditation (OIAA) provides content expertise, leadership, and consultation services to advance evidence-based medical education and inform decision making to support the success of Ohio University Heritage College of Osteopathic Medicine in meeting its academic, research, service and clinical missions.
-The OIAA uses, and promotes the use of, the best practices in medical education, assessment and evaluation; advances a culture of assessment and continuous quality improvement; conducts evaluation studies and research to inform decision making; and, serves as a resource for administrators, faculty and staff.
+The Office of Institutional Assessment and Accreditation provides content expertise, leadership and consultation services to advance evidence-based medical education and inform decision making to support the success of Ohio University Heritage College of Osteopathic Medicine in meeting its academic, research, service and clinical missions.
+The OIAA uses and promotes the use of the best practices in medical education, assessment and evaluation; advances a culture of assessment and continuous quality improvement; conducts evaluation studies and research to inform decision making; and serves as a resource for administrators, faculty and staff.

-Example services provided by the OIAA include evaluating the schools’ structure, process, and outcomes and sharing those results locally, regionally, and nationally as appropriate; selecting and/or designing, implementing and evaluating assessment instruments and systems to collect high quality data to support evidence-based decision making and quality improvement programming; monitoring the school’s success in meeting its strategic goals; advancing best practices in teaching, learning and assessment; and contributing scholarly works in peer-reviewed venues to advance health sciences and medical education.
+Example services provided by the OIAA include evaluating the school's structure, processes and outcomes, and sharing those results locally, regionally and nationally, as appropriate; selecting and/or designing, implementing and evaluating assessment instruments and systems to collect high-quality data to support evidence-based decision making and quality improvement programming; monitoring the school’s success in meeting its strategic goals; advancing best practices in teaching, learning and assessment; and contributing scholarly works in peer-reviewed venues to advance health sciences and medical education.